Skip to main content

 How to Join:

-This talk will be broadcast live: NIH Videocast
+This talk will also be broadcast live: MS Teams

 Interpreting services are available upon request.
 Individuals with disabilities who need reasonable accommodation to participate in this lecture should contact NLMColloquia@nih.gov or the Federal Relay (1-800-877-8339).